mdavids/rfc/content/draft-davids-forsalereg-20.md

 _for-sale IN TXT "v=FORSALE1;fval=EUR999"
 ~~~

-The information provided in "fval=" is not binding.
-For current and
+The information provided in "fval=" is not binding and is intended for indicative purposes only.
-reliable information, interested parties **SHOULD** engage directly
+Current and reliable information can be obtained by engaging directly via
-with the seller via "furi=" or conventional mechanisms.
+"furi=" or other available communication mechanisms.

 See (#currency) for additional operational guidelines and the (#security, use title)
 section for possible risks.